Substra/substra-frontend/README.md

 $> docker-compose up -d --force-recreate --build
 ```

-If your substrabac instance use basicauth settings, you need to pass the `BACK_AUTH_USER` and `BACK_AUTH_PASSWORD` variables to your current environment for not triggering 403 responses.
+If your substra-backend instance use basicauth settings, you need to pass the `BACK_AUTH_USER` and `BACK_AUTH_PASSWORD` variables to your current environment for not triggering 403 responses.

 ## Substra-UI